Mineral Purification for Spas and Hot Tubs

 - Improved water sparkle and clarity

 There are several different manufacturers of spa mineral sanitizers, which all employ an erosive bits of silver and copper ions, packed in activated charcoal.

 As the water moves through the 4-month mineral cartridge, ions are released which attack algae and bacteria.
 The result is that more than half of your sanitation needs are taken care of by natural minerals, leaving less for your bromine and spa filter to deal with.

 And unlike bromine and chlorine, metals like copper and silver don't just kill once and then become useless, they continue to sanitize, attracting and killing contaminants, until the particle becomes large enough to be filtered out.

 Nature2 Spa Stick - Drop the 4-month stick inside the center of your spa filter cartridge, and it goes to work immediately, with enough power to run your spa without bromine, when shocking weekly with MPS.

 Spa Frog Floating System - This is a combination bromine floater and mineral cartridge.
 Both attach easily to the floating pod.
 The mineral cartridge lasts four months, and the bromine cartridge will last for up to 4 weeks.

-Leisure Time Spa Stick – Eventually the patent expired, and along came some pretty good copy cats of Mineral spa water treatment.
-The leisure Time is actually a copy of the very similar looking Filter Frog, but for a buck or two less.
+Leisure Time Spa Stick - Eventually the patent expired, and along came some pretty good copy cats of Mineral spa water treatment.
+The Leisure Time is almost a copy of the very similar looking Filter Frog.

 Sunpurity Mineral Purifier - Made by Nature2 to fit Sundance spas, the mineral purifier pack locks in place inside of the bromine chamber.